Australia to ban Huawei from 5G roll-out amid security concerns

-The ban -- first reported by Reuters and attributed to to two sources -- comes after Australian intelligence agencies warned that the Chinese telecom may be forced to give data to its country's government.
+The ban, first reported by Reuters and attributed to two sources, comes after Australian intelligence agencies warned that the Chinese telecom may be forced to give data to its country's government.

 "It is a Chinese company, and under Communist law they have to work for their intelligence agencies if requested," a government source told the news agency.